surenkajan/fsm-generator/README.md

 ## Usage

+The Mod-Three and Mod-Five Finite Automata (FA) have been implemented using this library in two different ways.
+A brief overview of each implementation is provided below, with detailed code available in the /examples directory.
+Similarly, you can use this library to create your own custom FA.

 ### Implementation of Mod-Three FA by configuring the FSM by specifying the 5-tuples
 Mod-Three FA has been configured using 5-tuple and functionality has been implemented using this library  (Refer examples/mod3.py for more details)
 ```python